moechofe/lowresrmx/asset.dev/manual.md

 #### dbg: `PAUSE`

 Enter the debugger.
 It bring a console where user can enter debugger specific commands.
-The scope used in the debugger is the same as the one in the program where the [`PAUSE`](#pause) appear.
+The scope used in the debugger is the same as the one in the program where the `PAUSE` appear.

 #### dbg: a variable name

 By typing the name of a variable, the debugger will print it's value.
 The variable use the same syntax as inside a program: `$` for string, () for array.

-The variable MUST be accessible throughout the scope of where the [`PAUSE`](#pause) has been used to enter the debugger.
+The variable MUST be accessible throughout the scope of where the `PAUSE` has been used to enter the debugger.
 Global variables are still available everywhere.

 #### dbg: a variable name `=` new value

 Allow to change the value of a variable.

-Number literal use the same syntax as inside a program, it support integer, float, `$` hexadecimal and `%` binary.
+Number literal use the same syntax as inside a program, it support integer, float, hexadecimal and binary.

 String literal SHOULD use the same syntax as inside a program: ".

 #### dbg: an address

-By typing a memory address, the debugger will print it's value as if it was read by `peek()`.
+By typing a memory address, the debugger will print it's value as if it was read by `=PEEK()`.

-The address can be indicated using the `$` hexadecimal or by any other valid numeric literal.
+The address can be indicated using the hexadecimal or by any other valid numeric literal.

 #### dbg: an address `=` a value

 Will try to modify the value store inside a memory address.

-    `$FF00=3`
+    $FF00=3

 #### dbg: `CLS`